swmcc/talk-giants-are-made-from-standing-on-the-shoulders-of-dwarves....lots-of-them/README.md

 ## What is it?

-A lightning talk I gave in May 2012 in London on the processes that others use to make their lives simpler and therefore produce better work and more importantly keep developers happ(y|ier).
+A lignting talk I gave to a user group in London in May 2013.
+I was invited over and so I went and gave this lightning talk.

+The basic elements of this talk are that good systems and developers can be built on using lots of small 'apps' or 'processes'.
+I prove this by using examples from Star Wars, biblical passages, my own life experience, Charlie and the chocolate factory, The Matrix films and Stalin's Russia.

 ## Links